senjaputras/Wazuh/Vulner-Detect/Readme.md

-Vulnerability Detection on Wazuh agent dont come as default configuration So we need to add it by our self.
+Vulnerability Detection on Wazuh agent dont come as default configuration.

+So we need to add it by our self.